More than 300 people signed up for this TeleSeminar: Pros and Cons of Selling a Business By-Owner. (The agenda is on the bottom of this webpage.)

 Selling a company by-owner is so important that a long time ago I coined (and trademarked) an acronym: BIZFIZBO ®.
 (You guessed it: business-for-sale by-owner.)

 The best business brokers are essential for safe and profitable ownership transfers for some kinds of companies and in some kinds of circumstances.
-My podcast or PDF report will explain this.
+This webpage can connect you to info that explains this.

 How do I know these things?
-It’s because of the 500 years collective dealmaking experience of the 298 people who’ve graduated from the business buyer advisory training I offer.
+It’s because of the 500 years collective dealmaking experience of me and my colleagues plus what we’ve learned from the 298 business advisors and brokers who’ve graduated from the business buyer advisory training I offer.
 We learn from each other; we share war stories; we lament when we see dumb deals.

 Some of the questions Ted Leverette answers: